 Life insurance rates depend heavily on your medical history and your family’s.
 But CLUs frequently work to offer clients the best rates possible.
 For those who have a high-risk or checkered past, you can count on a CLU to scour the market for your top matches.

-When to Work With a CLU
+When You Should Work With a CLU

 CLUs are experts in estate planning and risk management, as many of them come from an insurance background in some way.
 These characteristics make the advice of chartered life underwriters extremely valuable for specific clients.
 This includes those who are ready to buy life insurance, want to begin planning their estate or need some guidance on wills and trusts.

 CLUs generally know insurance laws and companies’ offerings inside and out.
-Naturally, this level of expertise extends far beyond the skills of most Americans.
+Naturally, this level of expertise extends far beyond the skills of most people.
 As a result, it could be helpful to consult a chartered life underwriter to walk you through the process of finding an insurance policy that meets your financial and personal needs.
 A CLU can also help submit your life insurance application and keep you updated as it processes.

 Insurance agents are inherently salespeople.
 That can make them appear unreliable to many people looking for a policy.
 On the other hand, CLUs are held to high ethical standards, with many working in a fiduciary capacity.
 This means that CLUs must act in your best financial interest at all times.